 While it's one of the finest VPNs on the market, it isn't the absolute cheapest.
 However, if you're looking for good security alongside streaming power, Nord does offer great value.

 OK, ExpressVPN isn't quite as cheap as some of the other VPNs on this list, but we think the package it offers makes its worth its slightly higher price tag.
+In fact, our ExpressVPN review found it to be the best service we've ever tested.

 With a wide range of server locations, all of which provide blazing speeds no matter where you are – or where you want to appear to be – you'll be able to find a great connection.

 Express's apps are also incredibly easy to use, but under the surface you'll find a huge amount of powerful features.
 There's a wide range of protocols, split tunneling, a kill switch, and the VPN also uses 'Perfect Forward Secrecy', which uses a brand-new key each time you connect, as well as changing it every hour when you're connected.
-That ensures that in the very unlikely event that one session becomes compromised, the next will be secure.

 You'll also be able to stream from plenty of Netflix locations, as well as access Hulu outside the US and iPlayer from outside the UK – plus, its great selection of mobile VPN apps means you can cover just about every device you own, no matter what it is.